Summer 2023 Application Deadline: December 5, 2022

 Program Requirements and Restrictions: All participants are expected to participate fully in an intensive program.
 The Institute is not a research program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends may not accompany participants on any part of the program.
 Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods.

 Program Funding: All participant costs are covered by the SUSI program.

-Selection process: The Embassy in Tirana will review the applications, will interview leading candidates and can nominate ONE candidate for each Institute.
+Selection process: The Embassy in Tirana will review the applications, will interview leading candidates and can nominate ONE candidate for each institute.
 However, the nominees will participate in the program only if selected as a finalist by the by the selection committee in Washington.

 Program Start date: During or after June 2023

 Host University: The SUSI programs take place at different accredited universities in the United States.
 Specific host institutions will be determined at a later stage, unless specified in the Institute description above.
 However, the applicant cannot choose the host institution.

 Please fill in the application (Word Document 29 KB) with all the required information.